matinict/Magento2x-Ubuntu-Nginx/mail.md

     . . .
     mydestination = $myhostname, localhost.$mydomain, $mydomain
     . . .

-Save and close the file.
+    #Save and close the file.
     sudo systemctl restart postfix

 ## Step 3 — Testing the SMTP Server

      echo "This is the body of the email" | mail -s "This is the subject line" matinict@gmail.com
      postconf -p | grep comp

 ## Step 4 — Forwarding System Mail

     sudo nano /etc/aliases
     /etc/aliases
     #See man 5 aliases for format
     postmaster:    root

-With that setting, system generated emails are sent to the root user.
-What you want to do is edit it so that those emails are rerouted to your email address.
-To accomplish that, edit the file so that it reads:
+    #system generated emails are sent to the root user.  rerouted to your email addres  edit the file so that it reads:
     /etc/aliases
     # See man 5 aliases for format
     postmaster:    root
-    root:          your_email_address
+    root:          info@eonbazar.com
     #Replace your_email_address with your personal email address.
     sudo newaliases

 You may now test that it works by sending an email to the root account using:

     echo "This is the body of the email" | mail -s "This is the subject line" root

-You should receive the email at your email address.
+    # should receive the email at your email address.
 If not, check your spam folder.
     echo "This is the body of the email" | mail -s "This is the subject line" matinict@gmail.com

 ## Step 5 Recheck